What is Rushden Sustainable Urban Extension (SUE)?

 Some of the highlights include:

-- Affordable housing and homes for the older population (approx. 2,500).
+- Around 2,700 new homes, including affordable housing and homes for the older population.

-- Employment opportunities, including offices and industrial premises as well as local centre, small-scale business space and dwellings suitable for home working or business start-ups.
+- Employment opportunities, including offices and industrial premises as well as 2 local centres, small-scale business space and dwellings suitable for home working or business start-ups.

 - New schools for local education provision.